yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 72](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image37.png)

 The **ResellerSalesTargets** CSV file contains one row per salesperson, per year.
 Each row records 12 monthly sales targets (expressed in thousands).
 Note that the business year for the Adventure Works company commences on July 1.

 7. Notice that no column contains empty values.

 When there isn’t a monthly sales target, a hyphen character is stored instead.

 8. Review the icons in each column header, to the left of the column name.

-	> **Do Not forget**: Open **Sharex** from Desktop, click on capture then select region and take the screenshot of your output as shown in the above image.
+	> **Take a screenshot**: Open **Sharex** from Desktop, click on capture the screenshot of full scrren which will shows your output.

 The icons represent the column data type. **123** is whole number, and **ABC** is text.

 You’ll apply many transformations to achieve a different shaped result consisting of only three columns: **Date**, **EmployeeKey**, and **TargetAmount** in the **Load Data in Power BI Desktop** lab.

 ### **Task 6: Get additional data from a CSV file**